Marques1617/Marques1617/README.md

 <h2 align="left"> 💫 About me: </h2>

 I am a Computer Engineering graduate from Coimbra with a strong focus on backend software development.
-I have experience building and maintaining applications using Spring Boot and Docker Compose, supported by tools and technologies such as PostgreSQL, Postman, and Linux-based environments.
 I enjoy solving complex technical challenges, with particular interests in system security, framework optimization, and the development of scalable and maintainable systems.

 <h2 align="left"> 🚀 What I'm Up To: </h2>